baskaranz/ml-service-orchestrator/RUN_INSTRUCTIONS.md

 - Creates FastAPI applications for each dummy model
 - Generates model configuration files in `config/models/`
-- Updates the model registry at `config/models_registry.yaml`
+- Updates the model registry at `config/models/registry.yaml`
 - Creates a startup script at `scripts/start_dummy_models.py`

-The generated configurations are saved in `config/dummy_models.json`.
+The generated configurations are saved in `config/models/` directory as YAML files.

 ## Running Dummy Models